Pine Ridge Trail

 It transits a broad variety of ecosystems, including mixed hardwood forested ridges, dense chaparral, riparian woods, and redwood forests.
 The western portion was initially closed in July 2017 due to damage from the Soberanes Fire and subsequent rains, which caused multiple landslides, wiping out the path, and left more than 100 trees blocking the trail.
-In January, 2020, the Forest Service announced that the trail is being reconstructed.
+In January, 2020, the Forest Service announced that the trail was being reconstructed.
+In late 2022, the trail was reopened but in March 2023 the portion from Ventana Camp to Terrace Creek was closed again.

 Location

-The trail crosses the Ventana Wilderness from 4260 foot China Camp on Tassajara Road and Chews Ridge to Big Sur Ranger Station at about 300 ft.
+The trail is considered "strenuous and challenging even for experienced hikers".
+It crosses the Ventana Wilderness east to west from 4260 foot China Camp on Tassajara Road and Chews Ridge to Big Sur Ranger Station at about 300 ft.
 It is the most popular trail in the Ventana Region.
-The trail offers hikers and horse riders an array of backcountry camps.
+The trail offers equestrians an array of backcountry camps.
+The interior portion of the trail traverse conifer and mixed hardwood forested ridges and meadows at Pine Ridge, Divide, and Pine Valley camps.
 The western half passes through redwood-shaded Terrace Creek, Barlow, Sykes and Redwood Camps.
-The interior portion of the trail traverse conifer and mixed hardwood forested ridges and meadows at Pine Ridge, Divide, and Pine Valley camps.
+A California Campfire permit is required to operate a small gas or propane stove.